 Chocolate Cake Mix Cookies are perfectly sweet with an extra crunch from rice cereal.
 Make this crispy cookies recipe today with 5 simple ingredients!
+You’ll love this easy cookie recipe and their chewy texture!

 Chocolate Cake Mix Cookies